 Our exhibition galleries are open to the public Thursday – Saturday.
-All people 5 and older (2 years and older if tolerated) in Multnomah County are required to wear a mask in indoor public spaces, regardless of vaccination status.
+All people 5 and older (2 years and older if tolerated) in Multnomah County are encouraged to wear a mask in indoor public spaces, regardless of vaccination status.

 GALLERY HOURS Thursday – Saturday | 11am – 5pm

 LOCATION 701 SE Grand Avenue | Portland, Oregon 97214